davidfan100/sports-scraper/README.md

 # sports-scraper-application

+## Goal
+To create an application that will show any correlations between a player's body measurement and performance statistic for choosing better players in fantasy baseball drafting

 ## Description
 A web scrapper that will obtain mlb players baseball statistics and store it into an sql table.
 The data will contain the typical stats as from the website except with height